whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 1. At the *Add Server - Add Server Profiles* window, select the desired profile from the drop-down menu.
 Note that one profile type is selected for all servers you are adding in this process.
 The common profiles are listed next, but your software may have more server profiles.
     - **Managed Storage Server for EL7.2:** As above, this allows the manager GUI to configure Corosync and Pacemaker, configure NTP, etc., so that the manager software can monitor and manage the server.
 Managed storage servers must be physically configured for high-availability/server failover.
 This profile is for servers running RHEL 7.2.
 (In our example below, none of the servers being configuring are running RHEL 7.2, so the warning **Incompatible**, is displayed.)
     - **Monitored Storage Server:** This is for servers that are not correctly configured for HA/failover (as far as this software is concerned).
 A monitored storage server is monitored only; the manager GUI performs no such server configuration or management.
 Note that ZFS file systems use this profile.
 However the Dashboard will still display charts showing file system operations.
     - **POSIX HSM Agent Node:** An HSM Agent node is used in hierarchical storage management to run an instance of Copytool.
 Copytool transfers certain files between the Lustre file system and the archive and deletes from the Lustre file system those files that have been archived.
-See <a href="Config_and_using_HSM_6_0.md/#6.0">Configuring and using Hierarchical Storage Management</a>
+See [Configuring and using Hierarchical Storage Management](Config_and_using_HSM_6_0.md/#6.0)
     - **Robinhood Policy Engine Server:** This server hosts the Robinhood policy engine, which enables automation of hierarchical storage management activities.
-See <a href="Config_and_using_HSM_6_0.md/#6.0">Configuring and using Hierarchical Storage Management</a>.
+See [Configuring and using Hierarchical Storage Management](Config_and_using_HSM_6_0.md/#6.0).
 1. Select the desired profile and click **Proceed**.
 The manager does an audit of the storage resources on each server.
 The manager then provisions the server by loading appropriate Lustre modules and making sure the Lustre networking layer is functioning.
 When all checks are completed, LNet State indicates LNet Up and each server is fully qualified as a Lustre server.
 Under the Status column, a green check mark is displayed for each new server.
 If server provisioning does not succeed, the Status will indicate a exclamation mark (!) and the LNet State may indicate Unconfigured.
 To learn the cause of the problem, click the exclamation mark for the failed server to see Alerts.
 For more information, click **Status** at the top menu bar.
 The *Status* window also lets you view related logs.

     **Note:** A certain profile may not be compatible with a server as the server is configured.
 If the profile you select is not compatible with the server(s) you specified, a warning is displayed: Incompatible.
 Each incompatible server is represented by a red box.
 To learn why a server is incompatible, click on a red box.
 A pop-up window reveals the problem.
 You can resolve the problem and the red box will change to green, indicating profile compatibility with the server.